My Favorites

 National Foundation Day: (February 11)

-Commemorates the founding of Japan.
+A day which commemorates the founding of Japan.

 The Emperor’s Birthday: (February 23)

-Celebrates the Emperor's birthday.
+A day which celebrates the current Emperor's birthday.

 Golden Week